Best Places to Visit in October

 The Flat Tops - Yampa to Buford to New Castle

-This scenic route through the Flat Top Mountains in South Route ends in New Castle, located next to I70.
+This scenic route through the Flat Top Mountains in South Route ends in New Castle, just off of I70.
 The route begins at Yampa and takes you over Dunkley Pass to Ripple Creek Pass, then heads west to Buford and turns onto the New Castle Buford Road.
 Before reaching New Castle, the route passes by Harvey Gap State Park, a popular fishing and swimming spot.
 Although traveling through a rugged and remote country, the road is decent (gravel) the entire way, passable with a good RV.
 There are no services, so be prepared.

 Central Colorado October Travel Destinations - mid fall